 Stick around for some critical do's and don'ts of Gen Z marketing to improve your reach among young consumers.

-While these frequent social media users do seem to love a fad trend, that doesn’t mean there aren’t some consistencies that make marketing to Gen Z easier.
+While these frequent social media users love a fad trend, that doesn’t mean there aren’t some consistencies that make marketing to Gen Z easier.

 Gen Z might be young, but they are also savvy and well-informed.
 Their use of social media means they learn and share info at greater rates than any previous generations.